Judges 14 (New International Version)

 you would not have solved my riddle.”

-My sons used to say that when they meant, “Bad for you, Dude.
+My sons say that when they mean, “Bad for you, Dude.
 You just got told.
 You are not as smart as you think.”
 Samson scores with this reply to his pretend friends who are really his enemies.
 And even though Samson often seems to be weak-brained (as we will see all this week) — I am impressed that he responds with a METAPHOR!
 See all the different kinds of power the Holy Spirit can bring!

 19 Then the Spirit of the LORD came upon him in power.

 He went down to Ashkelon, struck down thirty of their men, stripped them of their belongings and gave their clothes to those who had explained the riddle.
 Burning with anger, he went up to his father’s house.
 20 And Samson’s wife was given to the friend who had attended him at his wedding.